 Who must report?

-You generated, in any single calendar month, more than 100 kg (220 lbs) of spill cleanup material contaminated with RCRA acute
+- You generated, in any single calendar month, more than 100 kg (220 lbs) of spill cleanup material contaminated with RCRA acute hazardous waste; or

-You Treated, Stored, or Disposed (TSD) of RCRA hazardous waste on-site in a waste management unit subject to RCRA permitting
+- You treated, stored or disposed of RCRA hazardous waste on-site in a waste management unit subject to RCRA permitting requirements.

-If your site did not generate hazardous waste during the 2011 calendar year and you wish to deactivate your EPA Identification Number, follow the instructions at: How to Deactivate Your EPA Identification Number
+If your site did not generate hazardous waste during the 2013 calendar year and you wish to deactivate your EPA Identification Number,

 What is the purpose of the report?

 The purpose of the report is to inform the public, local government, state and federal officials about the on-site management of hazardous

 provide verification of the "cradle-to-grave" disposition of hazardous waste.